Ludium-Official/map3protocol/README.md

 ### Q4 2024:
 - Support Metis adoption by creating an NFT collection on the **Metis Layer 2 blockchain**.
 NFT holders will be able to access exclusive benefits such as discounts, free items, and special experiences at our partnered restaurants and cafes, helping drive real-world utility and awareness of the Metis ecosystem.
 - Partner with **100+ locations** in total and grow to hundreds of daily active users, driving greater engagement between NFT holders and real-world businesses.
+- Launch the **English version** of the Hide Me Please app.
-- Launch **Map3 Protocol** with existing NFT partnerships, enabling real-time visualization of user transactions.
+- Launch **Map3 Website** with existing NFT partnerships, enabling real-time visualization of user transactions.

 ### Q1 2025:
 - Utilize the **Map3 Protocol** to display real-time user activity on the Metis blockchain, highlighting user interactions with NFT and the access to benefits, accelerating Metis adoption through tangible, real-world use cases.
+- Implement a wallet with seamless integration into the Metis blockchain, enabling Metis users to access discounts and benefits directly through our app.
 - Reach **1,000 active users** and onboard an additional **50 retail establishments** globally.
 - Expand **Hide Me Please** to include more Web3 integrations with a focus on **Visit to Earn tokenomics**, incentivizing users to interact with partnered stores.
 - Partner with key tourism boards to implement **NFT-based membership programs** for travelers arriving in major cities like New York and Paris.